kobildeveloper/mid-connector-release-notes/README.md

 ### Configuration  Changes
 * Retry limit - Property will attempt to fetch the data based on the configured retry limit count.
 * Retry interval - Property for polling based on the configured milliseconds count.
-* Default retrylimit is 3 and interval is 1000 ms
+* Default retrylimit is 3 and interval is 1000ms
-* Maximum allowed retrylimit is 5  and maximum allowed interval is 30000 ms (if the value is not set in connector.properties)
+* Maximum allowed retrylimit is 5  and maximum allowed interval is 30000ms (if these value are not set in connector.properties)

 <br/>